To lift up Christ that the world might believe!

 While First Baptist grew, so did Hillcrest Christian Church.
 In 1952, the non-denominational Hillcrest opened its doors with 105 people.
 Then in 1964, Hillcrest purchased land and moved to Granada Hills, California.

-When Dr. Jess Moody became the senior pastor of First Baptist in 1976, the congregation moved into a new building and changed its name to Shepherd of the Hills Church in Porter Ranch, California.
+When Dr. Jess Moody became the senior pastor of First Baptist in 1976, the congregation moved into a new building in 1991 and changed its name to Shepherd of the Hills Church in Porter Ranch, California.

 In 1987, Dudley Rutherford became the senior pastor at Hillcrest.
 Over the next eight years, church attendance tripled, and the congregation began looking for a larger location.